 Graphing skills are one of the most fun math skills to teach!
-When it’s unbearably cold this winter, you can stay indoors and have fun graphing with your students with this Winter Roll and Graph graphing activity!
-It’s the perfect roll and graph activity to add to your math centers this winter.
+When it’s unbearably cold this winter, you can stay indoors and have fun graphing with your students with this Winter Roll and Graph activity!
+It’s one of my favorite winter activities and it makes a perfect addition to your math centers this season!

 This activity is suitable for Preschool and Kindergarten students.